 • whether the communication was in oral or written form;

-• it is recommended that the affiliation of the person is also included to better establish the relevance and authority of the citation.
+• the affiliation of the person might also be included to better establish the relevance and authority of the citation (recommended).

-In a conversation with a colleague from the School of Population Health (Jameson LI 2002, oral communication, 7th August)...
+In a conversation with a colleague from the School of Theology (Michael Owen 2002, oral communication, 7th August)...

 As stated in a letter from B.J.
 Samuels, MD, in July 2002...